The Sidewinder Sleeps Tonite: Lyrics

-The lyrics are famously easy to mishear.
-A 2010 survey found that the chorus line "Call me when you try to wake her up" was the most misheard lyric in the UK, beating second-place "Purple Haze", with the most common mishearing according to the survey being "calling Jamaica".
+The lyrics are notably easy to mishear.
+A 2010 survey found that the chorus line "call me when you try to wake her up" was the most misheard lyric in the UK, beating "Purple Haze", with the most common mishearing according to the survey being "calling Jamaica".

-A laugh by Michael Stipe can be heard at 2:33, immediately after he sings the closing line in the third verse "or a reading from Dr. Seuss" which refers to Dr. Seuss's rhymes.
-When trying to name-check Dr. Seuss, Stipe kept saying "Zeus" and laughs at his own inability to pronounce that correctly, which Mike Mills kept trying to get him to do.
+A laugh by vocalist Michael Stipe can be heard at 2:33, immediately after he sings the closing line in the third verse "or a reading from Dr. Seuss" which refers to Dr. Seuss's rhymes.
+When trying to name-check Dr. Seuss, Stipe kept saying "Zeus" and laughs at his own inability to pronounce that correctly, which bassist Mike Mills kept trying to get him to do.
 Stipe says he loved Dr. Seuss as a child but always pronounced his name the wrong way.

 The song's complete title is not featured in the lyrics, but there is the line "the sidewinder sleeps in a coil" as well as the later line "the sidewinder sleeps on its back".
 A sidewinder is a species of rattlesnake (Crotalus cerastes), and also an antique style of telephone, with a winding handle on the side.
 The lyrics frequently refer to making and avoiding phone calls.
 It is also an air pump such as the one used for inflatable mattresses.
 All three meanings seem to involve wordplay, but this seems to be the primary meaning.

 Mike Mills said: "It's about somebody that doesn't have a place to stay.
 Part of it is also about what man can do that machines can't.
 The rest of it – I don't have any idea what it's about."
 Mills also allegedly said, "Half of the song is about somebody trying to get in touch with someone who can sleep on his floor.
 The other half - you're on your own."
 In the liner notes for Part Lies, Part Heart, Part Truth, Part Garbage 1982–2011, Stipe said the song has one of his favorite lyrics: "'Their world has flat backgrounds and little need to sleep but to dream.'
 Cartoon characters never just get sleepy, they always have to have a dream of some floaty kind."